chriskrez/BrutusSSH/README.md

 ### Attack Notifier via Email

-This python script can be placed on a server and used periodically (using a cron job) to notify the owner of the server when failed attempts of login surpass a _THRESHOLD_.
+This python script can be placed on a server and used periodically (using a cron job) to notify the owner of the server when failed attempts of login surpass a _threshold_.

-A **docker-compose** configuration is provided to in order to run the smtp relay and actually send the email.
+A **docker-compose** configuration is provided too in order to run the smtp relay and actually send the email.

 The script draws the information needed from the **emailDefaults.json** file which is generated the first time the script runs and needs to be filled by the owner of the server.
 A template of this file is stated below.